 The safety requirements here cover both Surrey Park and outside venues and should also be observed by schools using their own grounds.

-This committee have a small group of enthusiastic volunteers who are working hard for our sport.
-If you would like to become involved in this administrative area, you would be more than welcome.
+The committee is a small group of keen volunteers who work hard for our sport.
+If you would like to become involved in this committee or any part of the administrative group, please contact us at email@example.com - you will be more than welcome.

 Unlike many other sports, athletics is dependent on the active participation of an athlete’s parent, for the smooth running of competition days.